I have an embarrassing admission to make.

 I’m seeing depersonalized search results.
 But, again, it’s definitely not convenient.

-The Nightwatch SEO plug-in allows you to do a completely depersonalized search, and save your searches to allow you to recall them easily at any time.
+While &pws=0 is fast if you know where to put it, the Nightwatch SEO plug-in allows you to do a completely depersonalized search, track specific websites, display their rank number, and even save your searches to allow you to recall them easily at any time.

-One other really nice feature is that you can include in the saved search, the URL that you’re actually interested in.
+One other really nice feature is that you can include the URL that you’re actually interested in in the saved searches.

 Nightwatch SEO Search Simulator is the SEO’s best friend.

-Probably not too many folks.
-At least, not more than a few times, until Google figures out what they like to see most often.
+Google figures out what their searchers like to see most often.

-However, this is likely the most balanced view of Google for an SEO professional.
+A personalized search is likely the most balanced “average” search view of Google for an SEO professional.

-Most people see something like these results, most of the time.
+Most people see something like these search results, most of the time.

 What about the second most-used search engine in the world, Bing.com, you ask?